 The building initially served as merchant E. F’s adobe house.
 It currently serves a different purpose, telling stories of Yuma’s rich history, and holding some treasure inside as well.

-Sanguinetti, the one whom the park was named after, came to Yuma, had a humble beginning, and rose to be one of the most influential businessmen of all time.
+Sanguinetti, the one whom the park received its name after, came to Yuma, had a humble beginning and rose to become one of the most influential businessmen of all time.

 He touched the community in different incredible ways.

 Visit the museum for a chance to learn much about him.
-The garden café just near the museum is there to provide you with the refreshments you need after a long day.
+The garden café just near the museum is there to give you the refreshments you need after a long day.

 5) Waylon’s water park

-Need a moment with your family?
+Need some time with your family?
 Waylon’s water park will serve you right.